 - Understand what your retirement needs are

-- Calculate your superannuation contributions and returns
+- Planning your superannuation strategy

-- Calculate your retirement income
+- Understanding your retirement picture

-Understanding What Your Retirement Needs Are
+Step 1: Understanding Your Retirement Needs

 Question 2: How can you control your costs?

 Once you have a big-picture view of your current financial world, it’s time to figure out how you can cut down on costs now to improve your financial future.
 For example: instead of paying $1500 a month in rent, you could plan to purchase and pay off a property so you won’t have to pay rent in retirement.

 This question is the cornerstone of all investing, another essential component of your retirement plan.
 Lower-return investments are more secure, while high-yield investments will usually have a higher amount of risk involved.
 While there is always a certain amount of fluctuation involved in investing, those with longer to retire will weather these fluctuations better than those who are close to retiring.
 That’s why including investing in your retirement planning is so important.